ImperialCollegeLondon/PombeTrack/README.md

 ## 2. Add new experiment:

-From the main window, click “Add new experiment” button to launche a window for importing new data.
+From the main window, click “Add new experiment” button to launch a window for importing new data.

 <p align="center"><img src="./tutorial/new_experiment.PNG" /></p>